When we talk about the rules for cleaning out a closet the first thing we do is panic and a myriad of paralyzing thoughts run through our heads.

 Each time you touch an item you should be able to decide if you love it within just a few seconds.
 If you do, put it back in your closet (or set it in a clothes basket labeled KEEP).
 If you don’t put it in the donate pile.
 If, however, you touch an item and cannot immediately say you love it or hate it, then stop.

-- Examine it.
+1. Examine it.
 Is it stained?
-Is it stretched out or snagged anywhere?
+Do you see any tears or is it stretched out or snagged anywhere?

-- Look closely at the item.
+2. Look closely at the item.
 Do you like the color?
 The style?
+Are the arms too long or maybe too short?

-- Smell it. (yep, not kidding) Does it smell nice?
-Some clothes have a distinct odor and if it does and you hate it…get rid of it.
+4. Smell it.
+(Yes, not kidding) Does it smell nice?
+Some clothes have a distinct odor and if it smells a bit funky and you hate it…get rid of it.

 Rule #3.
 Remove the Duplicates

-Since I knew I didn’t love it I could easily let most of them go.
+Since I knew I didn’t love this shirt I could (more) easily let them all go.

 Rule #4.
 Keep Out What You Have Room For